Arthurficial-Intelligence/apparel-store-app/README.md

 ## Start Up
 This is a CRA so simply clone and npm install, and npm start to run the application.

+## Current Status
+This app is currently being worked on.